skywalker14017/nim-to-openai-proxy/README.md

 ### Announcement
-Due to personal health reasons, I will no longer be able to maintain this project.
-Check Skywalker's fork for more recent updates, though i will work with him to merge updates to this repo every now and then.
+Due to personal health reasons, Jontte (original owner) will no longer be able to maintain this project.
+I'll try to maintain this for the time being!
-Here is the link to his fork: https://github.com/skywalker14017/nim-to-openai-proxy

 ### If you forked before June 7, 2026, please pull the latest version — previous versions had an auth bypass and startup DDoS vulnerability.